How to show design mockups

 }

 It worked.
-You could open a page even on a mobile phone or tablet and to check out how would it be like in a real-time.
+You could open a page even on a mobile phone or tablet and to check out what would it be like in a real-time.

 Then I had some time to optimize the mock up to demonstrate responsive design.
 A main requirement was to minimize file editing — to give the mockup link only once, to count height automatically, to determine ranges in media queries easily.